 As common as snoring is, it can be incredibly annoying and even detrimental to your health.
 Not to mention, a snoring spouse can eliminate the chance of a good night’s sleep.
 Sleeping on the side is considered the best sleeping position to help snorers open up their airways.

-Expecting mothers endure many changes during pregnancy, and as the belly grows, quality sleep can be challenging to come by.
-Sleeping on the left side is considered the best sleeping position for pregnancy for both comfort and optimal blood flow.
+Pregnant women endure many physiological changes, and as the belly grows, quality sleep can be challenging to come by.
+This is why sleeping on the left side is considered the best sleeping position for pregnant women, for both comfort and optimal blood flow.

 A large vein called the inferior vena cava (IVC) is responsible for carrying blood to the heart and the baby.
 The IVC is located on the right side of the body, so sleeping on the left side will help blood flow most effectively.